 - Manage Traffic Flow

-- Address minor maintenance issues (utility outages, etc.)
+- Address minor maintenance issues (utility outages, etc. and notify the proper authorities

 - Respond to public safety issues

-None of us are invincible
+None of us are invincible.

-Risks, crimes, and personal injuries are threats we all face in daily living, but we can keep ourselves and others safe by using our heads and being aware of our surroundings.
+Risks, crime, and personal injury are threats we all face in daily living.
+But we can keep ourselves and others safe by using our heads and being aware of our surroundings.
 Safety is not just the responsibility of security officers or administration; everyone has a role to play.
 We hope this guide provides you with the tools needed to deal with these scenarios effectively.